zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide2.md

 ## Objectives

-- Learn about the different levels of ADE instance service (HIGH, MEDIUM, LOW)
+- Learn about the different levels of ADW instance service (HIGH, MEDIUM, LOW)
 - Learn about the Star Schema Benchmark (SSB) and Sales History (SH) sample data sets
 - Run a query on an ADW sample dataset